 Kevin is the Red Door Project’s Chief Creative Director and Co-Founder.
 He is an award-winning actor and director who has performed on the American stage for more than 40 years.
 Kevin is also a communication, organizational and diversity consultant with over 25 years’ experience working with private and non-profit organizations.

-Lesli Mones is the Red Door Project’s Curriculum Director and Co-Founder.
+Lesli Mones is the Red Door Project’s Board Chair and Co-Founder.
 She is an executive coach and advisor who is known for her straightforward yet compassionate style.
 With a background in psychology, and more than thirty years of experience working with individuals and teams, Lesli has developed an uncanny ability for both getting to the heart of issues, and helping to illuminate the path forward.